Summary of Table service functionality

 The Table service extends the functionality of OData in the following ways.

-The Table service requires that each request be authenticated.
-Both Shared Key and Shared Key Lite authentication are supported.
-Shared Key authentication is more secure and is recommended for requests made against the Table service using the REST API.
+The Table service requires that each request be .
+Both Shared Key and Shared Key Lite authorization are supported.
+Shared Key authorization is more secure and is recommended for requests made against the Table service using the REST API.

-For more information about authenticating requests, see Authentication for the Azure Storage Services.
+For more information about authorizing requests, see Authorize requests to Azure Storage.

 Continuation Tokens for Query Pagination